league-curriculum/Motors/docs/source/signals.md

 value we set in the program , 512, is 50% of the way between the min value for the analog value of 0, and the maximum value of 1024.

+We will be using this signal, which is called a "Square Wave" for controlling the motors.